Captain-S0L0/booktrolling/README.md

   - AutoSign: automatically sign book when using presets (toggleable, default false)
   - RandomizeChars: generate random characters, or use a single one (toggleable, default true)

 **Item Size Debug**:

 The item size debug tooltip can help provide approximates for relavent size information.
 It is not expected to be exact.
-  - DISK: bytes that are written as a result of PacketByteBuf.writeItemStack.
-A decent approximation of what data is written to disk and what is utilized in RAM
+  - BYTES: bytes written by PacketByteBuf.writeItemStack.
+A decent approximation of what is utilized in RAM.
+Important to consider as if > 8388608, creates server-side kicks
-  - NBT: bytes counted from NbtTagSizeTracker during NbtIo.read.
-Important to consider for bookbanning/kicking, as if > 2,097,152, it will kick vanilla clients during attempted read
+  - NBT: bytes counted by NbtTagSizeTracker during NbtIo.read.
+Important to consider as if > 2,097,152, creates client-side kicks
-  - COMPRESS: bytes written from compressing PacketByteBuf.writeItemStack with java.util.zip.Deflater.
-Important to consider if resulting item packets are incompressible (PacketByteBuf.getVarIntLength(buf.readableBytes()) > 3), if true results in unavoidable server-side kicks when trying to send packets containing the item
+  - COMPRESS: bytes written by compressing PacketByteBuf.writeItemStack with java.util.zip.Deflater.
+A decent approximation of what is written to disk.
+Important to consider if resulting item packets are incompressible (PacketByteBuf.getVarIntLength(buf.readableBytes()) > 3), creates server-side kicks